thousandbrainsproject/everything_is_awesome/scripts/servers/actuators/README.md

 Press `Ctrl+B`, then `D` to detach from the session.
 You can later resume with `tmux attach -t server-depth`

 **Repeat the process to start the `server_motor.py` script.**

+> [!TIP]
+> You can start both servers in the same tmux session using a different pane/window.

 ## Client-Side Test (Monty Laptop)